Colonel Robertson's Fund: History

-By 1858, the Commissioners of Education and others were of the opinion that the legacy was hindering the development of education in the schools contributed to.
+Bequest

-Colonel Robertson's will of 25 December 1790, bequeathed a sum of money, out of the interest of which, £15 per annum was to be paid to each of the parishes in the diocese of Raphoe, in the 19th century, for the support of a school-master to instruct children of all religious denominations.
-This fund increased and enabled the trustees to grant £40 to each parish, for the erection of a school-house, provided an acre of land on a perpetually renewable lease be obtained for a site.
+Colonel Robertson's will, dated 25 December 1790, bequeathed a sum of money, out of the interest of which, £15 per annum was to be paid to each of the parishes in the diocese of Raphoe.
+During the 19th century, these funds were used for the support of a school-master and to instruct children of all religious denominations.
+The fund increased and enabled the trustees to grant £40 to each parish, for the erection of a school-house.

 According to the Thirteenth Report of the Commissioners for enquiring into the State of all Schools on Public or Charitable Foundations in Ireland (March 1812):